-Growth and Evolution of Aquafarming in the AI Era
+Growth and Evolution of Aquafarming in the Artificial Intelligence Era

 Significant to economic stability across the world, the current scenario in the aqua-farming industry is far from what it was a decade ago.
 With fewer changes in people and processes, the growth and evolution of the aqua-farming sector have been steady in the past decade.
 Although the technological advancements have been limited, yet the onset of IoT has triggered the introduction of AI-based process adoptions and automation.